 To ensure the accuracy of the estimates, the company must use the best assumptions based on unbiased estimates.
-Thereafter, the company should go through several iterations of the budget model to draw the budgeted income statement as close to the expectations as possible.
-Attention to details is important because it makes it easier to understand what the company can achieve both in financial and operational terms.
+After that, the company should go through several iterations of the budget model to draw the budgeted income statement as close to the expectations as possible.
+Attention to detail is important because it makes it easier to understand what the company can achieve in financial and operational terms.

 After arriving at the final estimate, the company puts the budget information in the budget field for every line item in the income statement.
-The final module would have the budget, actual and the variance as well.
+The final module would also have the budget, actual, and variance.

 Now, it is the responsibility of the accounting staff to analyze and understand the reasons for the difference or variance.
 The findings come in a separate report accompanying the financial statements.
 Businesses that do not produce annual budgets do not follow the practice of budgeted incomes statement.
-They can instead use a short-range forecast to create the forecasted income statement, mostly for the upcoming quarters.
+Instead, they can use a short-range forecast to create the forecasted income statement, mostly for the upcoming quarters.

 Budgeted Financial Statement

-As said before, the companies not just make the budgeted income statement.
-Rather, they estimate other metrics as well, such as the balance sheet, cash flow, as well as, the retained earnings.
+As said before, the companies do not just make the budgeted income statement.
+Instead, they estimate other metrics as well, such as the balance sheet, cash flow, as well as retained earnings.
 To prepare such reports, the company pulls information from the annual budgeting model of a business.
 These statements help in understanding and estimating the financial results and estimate the cash flow of the business.
 Budgeted Financial Statements are usually concerned with the summary level income statement and balance sheet.

-A budgeted income statement is most useful when it represents all budget periods in one report.
+A budgeted income statement is most useful when representing all budget periods in one report.
 This way, it becomes easy to compare the results of all periods and also identify anomalies.
-To make it easier, the number of line items in a budgeted income statement should be similar to the ones in the actual income statement.1–3
+To make it easier, the number of line items in a budgeted income statement should be similar to the ones in the actual income statement.